csswizardry/csswizardry.github.com/_posts/2012-11-20-code-smells-in-css.md

 Let’s look at the `header {}` example more closely…

-A lot of people use a `header` element to mark up their site’s main header—which is fine—however, if you style that site-wide header like this:
+A lot of people use a `header` element to mark up their site’s main header — which is fine — however, if you style that site-wide header like this:

     header {
         padding: 1em;